 *Disclaimer: The information and views set out in this page do not necessarily reflect the official opinion of the Council of Europe and/or the European Commission.
 Neither the Council of Europe, the European Commission nor any person acting on their behalf may be held responsible for the use which may be made of the information contained therein.

 Dobrich city is the second largest economic and regional center in northeastern Bulgaria, in the eastern part of the Dobrudja plateau.
-Located between the Black Sea and the Danube River, 40 km from the border with Romania and 45 km from Varna Airport, Dobrich has 110.394 permanent residents (according to data from Dobrich Municipality) or 84.170 residents (according to the national census from 2011).
+Located between the Black Sea and the Danube River, 40 km from the border with Romania and 45 km from Varna Airport.
 The ethnic structure of the population is comparable to the average for the cities in Bulgaria.
 The Bulgarian ethnic group represents 87.5% of the total population of Dobrich, with 8.1% Turks, the Roma ethnic group numbering 3.0% of the total population.
 According to the local authorities, about 5.000 people are at risk of poverty: 3.000 Turks and 2.000 Roma.

 Dobrich Region ranks among the top four regions with the largest Roma population.
-In the municipality of Dobrich, self-identified as Roma counts 2.482, but their actual number is much higher (about 12.000).
+According to the data provided by the local administration, the number of people self-identified as Roma counts 2.482, but the actual number is estimated to be much higher.

 In general, these neighborhoods are characterized by insufficient infrastructure, poor living conditions, low economic activity of the population and high dependence on social benefits.
 Over 95% of the dwellings are provided with water and electricity.
 However, the number of dwellings for which the water supply does not meet the legal requirements is significant.
 Infrastructure in the entire municipality is heavily depreciated, but in some parts of the Roma neighborhoods it is almost completely unusable.